AB-MT/Droid-Game-3D/addons/README.md

 Here you can make special additions for the game.

 An example is located in the same folder.
+[Open example](https://gitlab.com/polskiychel/droidgame3d/-/blob/main/addons/example.txt)

 Here you can make special additions for the game.